 Given a free afternoon and the chance to do anything you wanted, what would you do?

-If I had a free afternoon I would either spend the time sewing or being outside.
-I love to sew.
+I would either spend the time sewing or being outside.
 My grandmother taught me to sew when I was very young and I’ve always loved to sew.
 I’ve made clothing, gifts, quilts, and art.
 But if it’s a nice day, I’d be outside maybe walking at West Lake in Davenport, biking along the Mississippi River, working in my yard, or relaxing on the deck.

 How would you like your life to change in the next five years?